czagrzebski/ROS-AMR/README.md

 # ROS Automated Guided Vehicle

 A research project for developing an autonomous mobile robot using the ROS navigation stack.
-This project is still in the research phase and is not expected to be compeleted anytime in the near-future.
+This project is still in the research phase and is not expected to be completed anytime in the near-future.
+See the research folder for notes about the project as I am researching and learning robotics.

 ## Phase One Goals
 - Design a chassis for a simplified version of the robot